 10. Coconut Oil

 Coconut is an anti-inflammatory that helps to lubricate joints.
-It contains valuable fatty acids and is used to fight viral, bacterial, and fungal infections that can all contribute to arthritis pain.
+Also, it contains valuable fatty acids and fights viral, bacterial, and fungal infections that contribute to arthritis pain.
 Coconut oil can also give your dog an energy boost that can help with moderate exercise to keep up muscle and fight obesity.

 What other foods and supplements help with your dog’s arthritis?
 Have you tried any of these with success?
 Let us know in the comments below!